LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 Apollo Provider: Provide a Apllo client to the App, therefore use the hooks inside of all components by props

+**Apollo Hooks**

 useQuey:
 - The return work like a state.
 If change the value re-render the JSX
 - Params: query, variables, options (fetchPolicy)
 - Return data, loading and error

+useMutation(GraphQL_query):
+- Return a array: [mutate, result]
+- The mutate make the resquest.
+Is  async function (Promise).
+Return a result equal the useMutation result.
+- The result is formed by: {data, loading, error}.
+- The result of the hook is a state, therefore when some intern propertie changes the component can be re-render if need.
+Example: Pass loading for show a loading spinner and disable the submit button.
+When submit the loading will change to true and re-rendering the page.
+- The result of the mutate function is a variable for be used inside a method.
+Example: After submit the resquest in the same method is possible handle with erros (Snackbar, feedback) and successes (feedback, redirect).